 About the District

-The Foresthill Fire Protection District (FFPD) was created in April of 1946, after over 15 years of service by the Foresthill Volunteer Fire Department.
-The District exists in order to provide local services relating to the protection of lives and property of the community members as well as visitors to the Foresthill area.
+The Foresthill Fire Protection District (FFPD) was established in April 1946 following more than 15 years of service provided by the Foresthill Volunteer Fire Department.
+The District was created to provide fire protection and emergency services to the residents and visitors of the Foresthill community.

 Population 6,900 people and approx. 1800 residences